5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AC_Adapter_(SSDT-AC)/README.md

 #### ACPIBatteryManager vs. SMCBatteryManager
 `SMCBatteryManager` is a virtual controller, which implements a complete emulation layer of `AppleSmartBattery` and its SMC and SMBus protocols.
 Although it is able to find all AC Adapters and Batteries just fine, it doesn't attach them to `ACPIACAdapter` and `AppleSmartBattery` services like `ACPIBatteryManager` does.

 Basically, this is all cosmetics.
-If you want to be on the safe side, use `SMCBatteryManager` since it is in active development, whereas `ACPIBatteryManager` is from 2018, no longer in active development.
+If you want to be on the safe side, use `SMCBatteryManager` since it is in active development, whereas `ACPIBatteryManager` hasn't been updated since 2018.

 ### Method 2: Using a SSDT (for advanced users)
 If `AppleACPIACAdapter` is not loaded, you can use one of the included SSDT hotpatches to attach it to the AC Adapter.
 Do the following, to figure out which SSDT is applicable: